|• Original and unique|

 my games correctly and completely, then please don't program them.

-* A modest licensing fee will apply to those who expect to earn a substantial profit from the use of my games.
-But most mom-and-pop organizations may implement my games free of charge.
+* A modest licensing fee may apply to those who expect to earn a substantial profit from the use of my games.
 Check with me.

 | • Be original.|